25 Micro-Apps in One Nuxt Shell

 what i'm still figuring out

-the edges are where it gets messy. surfaces that need to share state — like when the messaging surface needs to know about a job's status from the jobs surface — don't have a clean answer yet. we're experimenting with a shared event bus in the shell, but it feels like it could become the new monolith if we're not careful.
+surfaces that need to share state (like when the messaging surface needs to know about a job's status from the jobs surface) don't have a clean answer yet. we're experimenting with a shared event bus in the shell, but it feels like it could become the new monolith if we're not careful.

 there's also the bundle size question.
 25 lazy-loaded bundles means 25 potential loading spinners as users navigate around. we're pre-fetching likely next surfaces based on navigation patterns, but it's still not as instant as a monolith where everything is already loaded.

-the architecture is working though. teams move faster, deploys are safer, and the product feels cohesive even though it's 25 independent apps under the hood. sometimes the boring solution — a thin shell that loads fat surfaces — is the right one.
+the architecture works. teams move faster, deploys are safer, and the product feels cohesive even though it's 25 independent apps under the hood.